 18A.
 At least 2 persons to man sea going vessel

-(1) In this regulation vessel means any vessel held for the purpose of pleasure privately and not for hire or reward.
+(1) In this regulation vessel means any vessel, other than a recreational paddle craft (as defined in regulation 46(2)) that is a vessel, held for the purpose of pleasure privately and not for hire or reward.

 (2) A person shall not cause or permit a vessel to go to sea and to remain outside the limits of any port for a period exceeding 12 hours unless the vessel is manned by not less than 2 persons.

 [Regulation 18A inserted in Gazette 30 Dec 1966 p.
-3465.]
+3465; amended in Gazette 25 Jul 2014 p.
+2581.]

 19. Certain vessels to remain within 5 nautical miles